-Other Sources: - Information in this report was also obtained from the NFL, NBA, WNBA, NHL, MLS, NCAA, Minor League Hockey Websites, kenn.com, remembertheABA.com, basketballreference.com.
+Other Sources: - Information in this report was also obtained from the NFL, NBA, WNBA, NHL, MLS, NCAA, Minor League Hockey Websites, kenn.com, remembertheABA.com, basketballreference.com, and the MLB Stats Reporting Platform.
 Other sources, used for one or two stats, are listed on the appropriate pages of this report.